Daniel Morgan (bushranger): First conviction

-In about 1847, aged 17 years, Owen found employment as a stockman on a station in the Murrumbidgee district.
-It was reputed that Owen “developed into a horse and cattle stealer, his practice being to drive his captures long distances, and sell them”.
-By the early 1850s he was known as ‘Bill the Native’ and was described as “a notorious horse thief” in the Avoca district where he lived “a lonely life in the mallee scrub which then abounded there”.
-He had “several narrow escapes from the squatters, who frequently pursued him”.
-On one occasion he was being chased “for several miles by two settlers” and one of them shot him in the knee.
+In 1847, at age 17, Morgan found employment as a stockman on a station in the Murrumbidgee district.
+It was reputed that he “developed into a horse and cattle stealer, his practice being to drive his captures long distances, and sell them.”
+By the early 1850s, he was known as ‘Bill the Native’ and was described as “a notorious horse thief” in the Avoca district, where he lived “a lonely life in the mallee scrub which then abounded there.”
+Morgan had several run-ins with local squatters, and on one occasion was shot in the knee while being chased “for several miles by two settlers.”

-In June 1854 Owen was convicted under the name ‘John Smith’ of “highway robbery”.
-He had stuck up two travelling hawkers in the Castlemaine district in Victoria and left them tied up to trees.
-The police followed his tracks and captured him after “a desperate resistance”.
-As ‘John Smith’ Morgan was sentenced to twelve years hard labour and eventually confined in the prison ship Success lying offshore at Williamstown.
-While working at a quarry near where the Success was berthed, Morgan lost the top of one of his fingers in an accident.
-The finger “was jammed between a heavy bar and the stone they were lifting”.
+In June 1854, Morgan, under the alias 'John Smith', stuck up two travelling hawkers in the Castlemaine district in Victoria, leaving them tied to trees.
+Victoria police followed his tracks and captured him after “a desperate resistance”.
+Morgan was sentenced to twelve years' hard labour and eventually confined in the prison ship Success, berthed at Williamstown.
+While working at a quarry near where Success was berthed, Morgan lost the top of one of his fingers in an accident.

-On 27 March 1857 the Inspector General of Penal Establishments, John Price, was brutally murdered by a group of prisoners from the prison-hulk Success.
-Price had been standing on the tramway of the bayside quarry where the prisoners were working, hearing complaints about rations, when he was attacked.
-A number of the prisoners overpowered him and “dragged him down the side of the earthwork opposite the Bay, out of sight of the guard, felled him to the ground, and battered his head with large stones”.
+On 27 March 1857, John Giles Price, the Inspector-General of penal establishments, was brutally murdered by a group of prisoners from Success.
+During an official visit at the quarry, a number of the prisoners overpowered Price and “dragged him down the side of the earthwork opposite the Bay, out of sight of the guard, felled him to the ground, and battered his head with large stones.”
 Price later died of his injuries.
-Seven of the prisoners were convicted of Price’s murder and were hanged for the crime.
-Morgan may have been considered to be amongst the group that had rushed at the Inspector and was transferred to Pentridge prison after the incident.
+Seven of the prisoners were convicted of Price's murder and were hanged for the crime.
+Morgan may have been considered to be amongst the group that had rushed at Price and was transferred to HM Prison Pentridge after the incident.